risha2211/Quantum-Computing/optimization/quantum-approximate-optimization-algorithm/README.md

 where \(\gamma\) is a variational parameter.

-The cost layer modifies the **phase** of each state according to its objective value, allowing the optimization problem to influence the quantum state.
+The cost unitary applies a phase to each computational basis state according to its objective value.
+This encodes the optimization problem into the quantum state.

 ---